iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 > It works for me, for the functions I use.<br> :date: __2021-06-30 09:55:35__

-> Based on tracking only (haven't used it for sending) and address checks (one is allowed 50).
-4 * because lately the reference number for 2nd class parcels and some 48 hour tracked mail (which used to give very limited data) no longer give any data (yes, this is more of a Royal Mail system problem than an app-specific problem).<br> :date: __2021-06-27 10:18:18__

 > room for improvement but, highly useful<br> :date: __2021-06-26 10:51:14__

-> Good service all round<br> :date: __2021-06-26 09:52:55__

-> Used only for parcel tracking.
-Works fine for that<br> :date: __2021-06-24 15:18:44__

-> it works well it's really good being able to c where your package is.<br> :date: __2021-06-23 08:39:17__